144th Rifle Division: Rzhev-Vyazma Offensive

-By the beginning of February 1943 the 5th Army was a relatively weak force of four rifle divisions, although still strong in atrillery.
+By the beginning of February 1943 the 5th Army was a relatively weak force of four rifle divisions, although still strong in artillery.
 The strategic situation had changed significantly following the Soviet victory at Stalingrad and the subsequent exploitation on the southern half of the front.
 The current commander of Western Front, Col. Gen. I. S. Konev, was ordered to keep up pressure on Army Group Center to prevent its forces from being shifted to other sectors.
 5th Army attacked with its 29th Guards Rifle and 352nd Rifle Divisions toward Gzhatsk on February 22 against 35th Infantry Division of German 4th Army and created a small breach in its front.
 An exploitation force of 153rd Tank Brigade and a ski brigade was committed which reached as far as Leskovo on February 26 before being encircled and largely destroyed.
 However, by now it was clear to the OKH that the Rzhev salient could no longer be held and, in fact, on February 6 Hitler had authorized a withdrawal that was to begin on March 1.

 Operation Büffel started on schedule and 5th Army began its pursuit three days later using reconnaissance detachments formed from all its units probing along its entire front.
 Another mobile group was created from the 153rd Tanks, a ski battalion, plus the 70th and 40th Aerosan Battalions, which, along with the 153rd Rifle Brigade, finally took Gzhatsk on March 6.
 On March 12 a combined force of the 144th and the 3rd Guards Motorized Rifle Division, with 33rd Army's 110th Rifle Division, was first into Vyazma.
 Col. Gen. V. D. Sokolovskii, now commanding Western Front, ordered the pursuit to continue.
 According to the official history of 5th Army, "While pursuing the enemy, the 5th Army reached the Bykovo, Polibino, Teplianka, and Gorodok line by 23 March.
 Offensive action was halted along this line because of the spring rasputitsa.
 Both sides went over to the defense."
 While the weather played a role, extensive fortifications had been built across the base of the salient, and the withdrawal had freed up some 21 German divisions.
 By the beginning of April the 144th had been transferred to 33rd Army.